wiederm/endstate_correction/docs/getting_started.rst

 Getting Started
 ===============
-This page details how to get started with endstate_correction.
+This page details how to perform free energy calculations between a molecular mechanics force field (in this case the open-forcefield is sued) and a neural network potential (ANI-2x).

 Installation
 -----------------